New Zealanders from refugee backgrounds participating fully in New Zealand life

 Keen to help as a volunteer driving mentor?

+The programme is currently running in Porirua - so please particularly get in touch if you are able to help there.
 We would love to hear from you!
 You will need to have held a full clean driver licence for two+ years and be available to help a former refugee practice driving twice a week for one hour.
 We will provide a dual control car to practice in (you don’t need to use your own!), give you training and driving instructor support.
+The Open Road programme is also running in Palmerston North, Nelson, Dunedin, Hamilton and Auckland - if you want to volunteer in one of those regions, you can find information here.

 Please complete the Driving Mentor application form and Police Vetting form and return them to firstname.lastname@example.org